 We are first deploying a technology called GPS radio occultation (GPS-RO).
 Our founder Tom Yunck originally proposed the technique in 1988, and oversaw the development and improvement of the world’s leading capability at the Jet Propulsions Laboratory.
 Over the last decade a series of government-funded satellites have refined the technology and proven out its tremendous capability.
 GPS-RO satellites now provide some of the most accurate weather and climate data available, offering significantly more impact per measurement than traditional weather instruments.

 The technique requires extremely precise measurements of the GPS signals, and that precision traditionally required large satellites.
 However, over the last few years, we have worked with our partners at the Jet Propulsion Laboratory and Tyvak to commercialize and miniaturize this technology, using many of the technologies now found in smartphones.
 By launching smaller, less expensive satellites, we will be able to make orders of magnitude more data available to weather forecasters and scientists around the world.
-The first CICERO satellite is scheduled for launch in 2016, with more to follow soon thereafter.
+The first CICERO satellite launched in January 2018, with may more to come.